ptsteadman/url-shortener/README.md

       errorRedirect: "http://www.google.com" // where the user is sent if a shortlink isn't found }

 To use the shortener, start both shortner-API and shortener-WEB with "node app.js" in each directory.

 By default, shortener-API runs on http://localhost:3001 and shortener-WEB runs on http://localhost:3002.
-This means that shortlinks will be in the form http://localhost:3002/shortId, and the GUI can be accessed from the browser at http://localhost:3001
+This means that shortlinks will look like http://localhost:3002/shortId, and the GUI can be accessed from the browser at http://localhost:3001

 ## Shortener-API Methods